 Here you can see that you can use the felt roofing material on the other side of the hip with the same cut.

-Light coloured paint finish underneath with lighting installed
+Light coloured paint finishes underneath with lighting installed.

 Here is the finished product.
 What do you think?
 Not a bad result.
 The asphalt roof shingles really give the structure some class and strength.